Hidden Bose-Einstein Singularities in Correlated Electron Systems

-We propose a resolution to this issue within the variational framework of Eqs.\ (\ref{Omega}) and Eq.\ (\ref{SD}) by making use of the method of the Lagrange multiplier so as not to affect $\Omega$ explicitly.
-Specifically for the negative-$U$ case where $U\chi_{G\bar{G}}^{}(\vec{0})$ is relevant, we add to the $\Phi$ functional the following term that vanishes for $U\chi_{G\bar{G}}^{}(\vec{0})=1$,
+We propose a resolution to this issue within the variational framework of Eqs.\ (\ref{Omega}) and (\ref{SD}) by using the method of the Lagrange multiplier so as not to affect $\Omega$ explicitly.
+Specifically for the negative-$U$ case where $U\chi_{G\bar{G}}^{}(\vec{0})$ is relevant, we add to the $\Phi$ functional the following term that vanishes for $U\chi_{G\bar{G}}^{}(\vec{0})=1$:

-where the particle number $N$ is incorporated in the prefactor to make the Lagrange multiplier $\lambda_{\rm n}^{}$ intensive; note that $\lambda_{\rm n}^{}$ has the dimension of energy.
+where the number of particles, $N$, is incorporated in the prefactor to make the Lagrange multiplier $\lambda_{\rm n}^{}$ intensive; note that $\lambda_{\rm n}^{}$ has the dimension of energy.
 Performing the differentiation of Eq.\ (\ref{SD}) with Eq.\ (\ref{Phi_lambda^n}) added to $\Phi$, we obtain the expression of the self-energy for the pinned phase of $U\chi_{G\bar{G}}^{}(\vec{0})=1$ in terms of Eq.\ (\ref{Sigma_n}) as

+with $\bar{n}\!\equiv\!
+N/V$.
 The additional second term stemming from Eq.\ (\ref{Phi_lambda^n}) is characteristic of the pinned phase, which corresponds to the condensate fraction of the ideal Bose-Einstein condensation \cite{Leggett06}.
-It has the unusual structure called {\it one-particle reducible} (1PR), i.e.\ the structure that becomes disconnected upon cutting a line, which originates from the two-particle reducible structure of Eq.\ (\ref{Phi_lambda^n}).
-The parameter $\lambda_{\rm n}^{}$ in Eq.\ (\ref{Phi_lambda^n}) enables us to control the value of $U\chi_{G\bar{G}}^{}(\vec{0})$ and should be chosen in such a way as to meet $U\chi_{G\bar{G}}^{}(\vec{0})\!=\!1$ by solving Dyson's equation
+It has an unusual structure called {\it one-particle reducible} (1PR), i.e., the structure that becomes disconnected upon cutting a line,\cite{CJT74} which originates from the two-particle reducible structure of Eq.\ (\ref{Phi_lambda^n}).
+The parameter $\lambda_{\rm n}^{}$ in Eq.\ (\ref{Phi_lambda^n}) enables us to control the value of $U\chi_{G\bar{G}}^{}(\vec{0})$ and should be chosen in such a way that $U\chi_{G\bar{G}}^{}(\vec{0})\!=\!1$ is met by self-consistently solving the Dyson equation:

-self-consistently.
 This completes the formulation for the normal state.